academo/kibbe/README.md

 ## Building it yourself

-You can build kibbe yourself, follow the instructions in the "Collaborating" section
+You can build kibbe yourself, follow the instructions in the "Contributing" section

 # Usage